Hydrocodone and Oxycodone: How They're Different, How They're the Same, and Why It Matters

 Still, the high potential of developing a substance abuse problem should not be ignored.
 If a doctor prescribes hydrocodone or oxycodone to you or a loved one, we can help you understand the differences and similarities between the two.

-While opioids work well as pain relievers or analgesics, while also bringing feelings of extreme relaxation and euphoria, they also have significant dangers of addiction and death.
+Hydrocodone and oxycodone are both Schedule II semi-synthetic opioids prescribed to relieve moderate to severe pain, and chemically, they are very similar.
+While opioids work well as pain relievers or analgesics and bring feelings of extreme relaxation and euphoria, they also have significant dangers of addiction and death.

-Side Effects of Opioids
+The Effects of Oxycodone

 • Heartbeat irregularities